Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 To run this sample you will need:
 - Visual Studio 2013
 - An Internet connection
-- An Azure subscription (a free trial is sufficient)
+- An Azure Active Directory (Azure AD) tenant.
+For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)

-Every Azure subscription has an associated Azure Active Directory tenant.
-If you don't already have an Azure subscription, you can get a free subscription by signing up at [https://azure.microsoft.com](https://azure.microsoft.com).
-All of the Azure AD features used by this sample are available free of charge.
+- A user account in your Azure AD tenant.
+This sample will not work with a Microsoft account, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 ### Step 1:  Clone or download this repository